ggarra13/mrv2/README.md

 -D TLRENDER_USD=OFF

-Currently, the flags supported are:
+Currently, the main flags supported (that have an effect on how long it takes to compile) are:

 | Name              | Description                                       | Default   |
 | ----------------- | ------------------------------------------------- | --------- |